-First Financial Bank appreciates the opportunity to comment on the exposure draft Clarifications to Accounting for Troubled Debt Restructurings by Creditors (ED).
-First Financial Bank is a community bank with \$150 million in assets serving the Nolan, Fisher and Taylor Counties in Texas.
-First Financial Bank understands the concerns with the identification and reporting of troubled debt restructurings (TDR's).
+Lakeland Bank appreciates the opportunity to comment on the exposure draft Clarifications to Accounting for Troubled Debt Restructurings by Creditors (ED).
+Lakeland Bank is a community bank with \$2.8 billion in assets serving the Northern New Jersey area.
+Lakeland Bank understands the concerns with the identification and reporting of troubled debt restructurings (TDRs).
 However, we are opposed to the ED, as the ED proposes changes that will make the process to evaluate loan modifications unnecessarily difficult and complex, and it also misses the point on whether or not the related loans pose increased credit risk to the bank.

-The changes proposed will, if implemented, require many changes to our processes to identify TDR's.
+The changes proposed will, if implemented, require many changes to our processes to identify TDRs.
 These processes are based on certain specific guidance issued by our regulators and auditors in the past.
-For example, taking away past guidance provided by the Office of the Comptroller of the Currency and Center for Audit Quality will add considerable complexity to that process.
+For example, taking away past guidance provided by the Office of the Comptroller of the Currency and the Center for Audit Quality will add considerable complexity to that process.
 If we do not provide the documentation required to support the evaluation of the loan modification, we will likely be required to, by default, report the modification as a TDR.
 The amounts reported will then contain many cases of legitimate loan modifications whereby no significant concession has been provided.
 We do not believe this will result in better financial reporting.
 Further, we do not even have the information available to perform any kind of retrospective reporting of these modifications.

 The ED also emphasizes the current standard's market-based trigger in identifying a TDR.
 The market trigger is the biggest problem in the current TDR analysis.
 Because of complexities related to specialized terms, collateral and personal guarantees applied to loans, it is very difficult to determine a "market" interest rate on most loans.
-However, even when the market rate is available, when the rate is not increased to the current "market", we do not agree that a TDR should be reported when additional collateral and/or guarantees have been provided and the resulting loan terms add no more credit risk to the bank.
+However, even when a market rate is available, when the rate is not increased to the current "market", we do not agree that a TDR should be reported when additional collateral and/or guarantees have been provided and the resulting loan terms add no more credit risk to the bank.